anoushka45/E-comm/README.md

 # UrbanAura

 Welcome to **Urbanaura**!
-This is a modern e-commerce website built with Next.js 15, TypeScript, Tailwind CSS, Sanity.io for content management, and Stripe for secure payment processing.
+This is a modern e-commerce website built with Next.js 15, TypeScript, Tailwind CSS, Sanity.io for content management.

 ## Features